vanhoangkha/Networking-fundamentals/Day38_NTP.md

 ---

-MANUAL TIME Cấu hình
+MANUAL TIME Configuration

 - You can manually configure the TIME on the DEVICE with the `clock set` Lệnh

 ![image](https://github.com/psaumur/CCNA/assets/106411237/fa5d40c2-bccb-48e2-9f6b-c85ad721f37f)

-- Although the HARDWARE CALENDAR (built-in clock) is the Mặc định time-source, the HARDWARE CLOCK and SOFTWARE CLOCK are separate and can be configured separately.
+- Although the HARDWARE CALENDAR (built-in clock) is the Default time-source, the HARDWARE CLOCK and SOFTWARE CLOCK are separate and can be configured separately.

 ---

-HARDWARE CLOCK (CALENDAR) Cấu hình
+HARDWARE CLOCK (CALENDAR) Configuration

 - You can MANUALLY configure the HARDWARE CLOCK with the `calendar set` Lệnh